• Our Rules and Regulations

 ALL AROUND CONTEST

-Points are given for all Solo entries except for NAIC and NAOCC qualifications and finals and Age finals.
-Up to 2 duet and/or duo entries and up to 2 ensemble (includes Piano Quartet and Trio) and/or group entries also count toward all-around competition.
+and up to 2 ensemble (includes Piano Quartet and Trio) and/or group entries also count toward all-around competition.
 Battle of the Bands, Show Band, Show Choir, and Pop Combo entries count as a group entry.
-If a student enters more than the prescribed number of events in a category, the two highest scores will be taken toward all around points.
-Additional points are given for participating in the Convention Orchestra and/or Convention Choir, Cadet Teachers Clinic (or student essay, not both), sight-reading test, and theory test.
+If a student enters more than the prescribed number of events in a category, the twohighest scores will be taken toward all around points.
+Additional points are given for participating in the Convention Orchestra and/or Convention Choir(considered group performance events), Points are also given for the following non-performance events: Cadet Teachers Clinic (or student essay, not both), sight-reading test, and theory test.
 The more categories and activities that are entered, the better chance of winning.
-See Syllabus for point table.
+See the Syllabus for a

 CONVENTION ORCHESTRA & CHOIR

 These are popular and fun activities for all students that take place during the American Guild of Music's National Convention & Contest.
-Students rehearse nightly and perform at the awards presentations or banquet.
-The Convention Choir is open to all students.
-The Convention Orchestra is open to students playing portable instruments at Intermediate level and higher.
-Teachers may enter and are encouraged to enter these two events.
+Students

 CADET TEACHER CLINIC